News

 Sports

-- Basketball
+- Cheerleading

-Mountaineer Holiday Classic Basketball TournamentBy Staff Reports - Dec 29The Mountaineer Holiday Basketball Classic Tournament tipped off at Tuscola High School Thursday afternoon.
-Thursday's results Mountain Heritage ...
+Pisgah cheers at Russell Athletic BowlBy Rhonda Byrd - Jan 08Over the Christmas break, the Pisgah High School cheerleaders performed during halftime at the Russell Athletic Bowl, which featured the West ...

-- Women's College Basketball
+- Prep Basketball

-Allen’s Mountaineers beat Kirkpatrick’s BulldogsBy Staff Reports - Dec 22Lockdown defense and strong rebounding propelled Appalachian State University women’s basketball past UNC Asheville, 81-51, on Wednesday afternoon ...
+Tuscola clips ‘Bluebirds’ wings — twiceBy Dennis Smathers - Jan 08The Tuscola varsity girls and boys basketball teams swept West Henderson Tuesday night in the WNC Athletic Conference play in the Mountaineers’ ...

-- Recruiting
+- Prep Basketball

-Sweet Home AlabamaBy Rhonda Byrd - Dec 27Pisgah’s Michael Parrott was all smiles and proudly saying “Roll Tide” during his ceremony in the media center on Monday, Dec.
-19. The high-charac...
+Pisgah boys finally beat Mustangs in SylvaBy Rhonda Byrd - Jan 08Beating the Smoky Mountain varsity boys basketball team is no easy task.
+Beating the Mustangs on their home court is much more difficult.
+Just ...

-- County Clash Basketball
+- Prep Basketball

-Henley, Webb and Woods shine in ClashBy Rhonda Byrd - Dec 22The Pisgah varsity boys basketball team needs only to look in the mirror to find the reasons why the were beaten by rival Tuscola, 70-58, in ...
+Black Bears take a pair from North KnightsBy Rhonda Byrd - Jan 08In four losses this season, the Pisgah varsity boys basketball team had been out-rebounded.
+So, head coach Casey Kruk’s point of emphasis over the ...

 Business